 When it comes to finding the right pair of wedding shoes, you might find yourself shying away from the task.
 We want to make things as simple as possible here at Elegant Steps, providing the right hints and tips to help you with your choice.

-Choosing wedding shoes is never easy.
-There are such a wide variety of shapes, sizes, styles and colours that finding the pair that will work perfectly with the dress you’ve chosen can seem like such a difficult decision.
+Choosing your wedding shoes is never easy.
+There are such a wide variety of shapes, sizes, styles and colours and finding the pair that will work perfectly with the dress you’ve chosen, can seem like such a difficult decision.

 That’s why we’ve put this list of top tips together – to help you understand what you should be thinking about before you buy, so you can be confident that you’re making the right decision.